raul23/organize-ebooks/README.rst

   - Obscure and/or non-english books
   - PhD thesis

+  Obviously, they are skipped if I didn't enable OCR with the option ``--ocr-enabled`` (by default it is set to False)

 - ``pdfinfo`` can be too sensitive sometimes by labeling PDF books as corrupted even though they can be opened without problems::

    Syntax Error: Dictionary key must be a name object